richardbeare/ASCIA_Vis_Workshop/README.md

 The sites below have versions for Windows and Mac.
 Choose appropriately.

+Windows users do not need RTools for this course.

 Talk to your local IT staff if you don't have permission to install software.